Methodology

 - Greater pressure on external financing and reserves.

 A useful adjacent read is Copper and Conflict Risk: Why Smelting and Shipping Matter and Conflict Market Timeline: Event-to-Price Response Chronology.
-This keeps the food import bills conflict risk workflow tied to multi-page evidence rather than single-source interpretation.
+The combined read is usually more decision-useful than treating this page as a stand-alone answer.

 What's Next